pester/Pester/README.md

 - `-TestName` swithc is replaced with `-FullNameFilter` switch
 - `-Script` option was renamed to `-Path` and takes paths only, it does not take hashtables.
 Parametrized scripts are not implemented at the moment, which should be solved in 5.1
 - Using `$MyInvocation.MyCommand.Path` to locate your script in `BeforeAll` does not work.
 This does not break it for your scripts and modules.
 Use `$PSScriptRoot` or `$PSCommandPath`.
 See [importing ps files](https://jakubjares.com/2020/04/11/pester5-importing-ps-files/) article for detailed information.
+- Should `-Throw` is using `-like` to match the exception message instead of .Contains.
+Use `*` or any of the other `-like` wildcard to match only part of the message.

 ### Deprecated features